Linux-jam/usd-yen-gshell/README.md

 # USD-MXN

-Gnome-Shell v.(3.38, 40, 41, 42, 43, 44, 45, 46, 47) Extension, for conversion of USD to MXN on the center of the top panel.
+Gnome-Shell v.(3.38, 40, 41, 42, 43, 44, 45, 46, 47) Extension, for conversion of USD to YEN on the center of the top panel.

-This extension is a modified version of https://github.com/vezza/eur-usd-gshell extension to show USD to MXN.
+This extension is a modified version of https://github.com/vezza/eur-usd-gshell extension to show USD to YEN.

 # Licence